‘The season is over’: Greece prays for tourism as islanders sift through the ashes

 Because of the mass evacuation and decision by tour operators to cancel holidays this week, those living in areas untouched by the fire are also feeling the squeeze, and are anxiously hoping visitor numbers will bounce back rapidly.

-Most businesses make their money for the year during the six summer months, with July and August the season’s peak, and those spoken to by The Independent in towns in the south of Rhodes without exception feared a difficult winter could lie ahead.
+Most businesses make their money for the year during the six summer months, with July and August the season’s peak, and those that The Independent spoke to in towns in the south of Rhodes without exception feared a difficult winter could lie ahead.

-“Rhodes is a huge island, but everyone is reliant on tourism,” said Antonis Chatzimichalis, a 21-year-old University College London Master’s student from the town of Archangelos, who had been volunteering at the evacuation centre set up there for displaced tourists and locals.
-“It’s like a chain – the suppliers, the local people, restaurants, everyone” needs tourism.
+“Rhodes is a huge island, but everyone is reliant on tourism,” said Antonis Chatzimichalis, a 21-year-old University College London master’s student from the town of Archangelos, who had been volunteering at the evacuation centre set up for displaced tourists and locals.
+“It’s like a chain – the suppliers, the local people, restaurants, everyone [needs tourism].”

 Argedis and Katarini Ganotakis, aged 63 and 56, have owned hotels in nearby Pefkos since 2002, and run a restaurant in the picturesque cliffside village of Lindos, where British tourists were evacuated last week.

-While Lindos was untouched by the fire, the week’s cancellations had cost the family “a lot”, he said, adding: “If the lack of customers lasts five to 10 days, we can keep our staff.
+While Lindos was untouched by the fire, the week’s cancellations cost the family “a lot”, he said, adding: “If the lack of customers lasts five to 10 days, we can keep our staff.
 But longer – it’s a problem.
 If we go longer than 10 days without people in our hotels, the business cannot keep them on … [it] must close.
 Then everybody loses.”

 The owner of one of several gift shops in Lindos said her sales had fallen 70 per cent this week, while Mariana Nefeli, who has owned a neighbouring restaurant for 34 years, added: “After Covid it was two years without work, and now this happens again.”